shinken-solutions/shinken/doc/source/08_configobjects/service.rst

 maintenance_period
   Shinken-specific variable to specify a recurring downtime period.
 This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no ":ref:`blackout <thebasics/timeperiods#how_time_periods_work_with_host_and_service_checks>`" times). `announcement`_

+labels
+  This variable may be used to place arbitrary labels (separated by comma character).
+Those labels may be used in other configuration objects such as :ref:`business rules <medium/business-rules>` to identify groups of services.

+business_rule_output_template
+  Classic service check output is managed by the underlying plugin (the check output is the plugin stdout).
+For :ref:`business rules <medium/business-rules>`, as there's no real plugin behind, the output may be controlled by a template string defined in business_rule_output_template directive.

+business_rule_smart_notifications
+  This variable may be used to activate smart notifications on :ref:`business rules <medium/business-rules>`.
+This allows to stop sending notification if all underlying problems have been acknowledged.

+business_rule_smart_notifications
+  By default, downtimes are not taken into account by :ref:`business rules <medium/business-rules>` smart notifications processing.
+This variable allows to extend smart notifications to underlying hosts or service checks under downtime (they are treated as if they were acknowledged).

+business_rule_host_notification_options
+  This option allows to enforce :ref:`business rules <medium/business-rules>` underlying hosts notification options to easily compose a consolidated meta check.
+This is especially useful for business rules relying on grouping expansion.

+business_rule_service_notification_options
+  This option allows to enforce :ref:`business rules <medium/business-rules>` underlying services notification options to easily compose a consolidated meta check.
+This is especially useful for business rules relying on grouping expansion.

 .. _announcement: http://www.mail-archive.com/shinken-devel@lists.sourceforge.net/msg00247.html